 - Add the sugar syrup, let cool to room temperature, then add yeast.

-- Close the lid tightly, put airlock in place, let ferment for about 10-14 days at room temperature.
+- Close the lid tightly, put the airlock in place, and let ferment for about 10-14 days at room temperature.

 - Separate the wash from the solids either by pouring through a cheesecloth or using a siphon tube, collect the was in the moonshine still.